mattwatsoncodes/location-fields-for-gravity-forms/README.md

 # Location Fields for Gravity Forms

-Location Fields designed to work with Gravity Forms
+Location Fields designed to work with Gravity Forms (Beta)

 ## Purpose